 As part of the National Historic Preservation Act (NHPA) of 1966 Section 106 process, and to supply additional information for the NEPA cultural resources assessment, Terracon Consultants, Inc. prepared a Desktop Review and Assessment and windshield level historic resources survey for VA in July of 2021.
 The review included the Missouri inventory of archaeological sites, recorded structures, and cultural resources surveys available through the Archaeology Viewer database maintained by SHPO.
-The project area was previously surveyed in 2018, by Environmental Research Group, LLC (ERG) in partial fulfillment of an Environmental Assessment (EA) study to comply with the National Environmental Policy Act (NEPA) of 1969 (Pritchard 2018) (SHPO Number 333-SL-12).
-ERG documented one archaeological site within the proposed Expansion project area.
+The project area was previously surveyed in 2018, by Environmental Research Group, LLC (ERG) in partial fulfillment of an EA study to comply with the National Environmental Policy Act (NEPA) of 1969 (Pritchard 2018) (SHPO Number 333-SL-12).
+ERG documented one archaeological site within the proposed expansion project area.
 Site 23SL2416 is a prehistoric lithic and historical-period artifact scatter.
 Pritchard (2018) recommended Site 23SL2416 as not eligible for listing in the National Register of Historic Places (NRHP).

 Information on historic resources identified within the APE or within one mile of the APE was obtained from the Historic Districts and Sites architectural database and Archaeology Viewer, maintained by SHPO.
-While no above-ground resources have previously been recorded with the SHPO within the Expansion project area, a 2016 survey did identify the one historic resource within the project APE, a 1952 Ordnance Shelter, as NRHP eligible.
+While no above-ground resources have previously been recorded with the SHPO within the Proposed Action Area, a 2016 survey did identify the one historic resource within the project APE, a 1952 Ordnance Shelter, as NRHP eligible.
 The study also identified a 1939 Beverage Garden as NRHP eligible - the site is outside of the 37.6-acre project APE, but within a one-mile radius of the project area.
 There are four additional individually eligible historic resources within a one-mile radius of the project area and three historic districts containing multiple contributing resources.

-VA initiated Section 106 consultation with the MO SHPO and consulting parties by hard copy mailing on May 12, 2022.
-The NCA determined that the 1952 Ordnance Shelter is NRHP eligible and as part of the development of the site for future improvements of the JBNC, the Ordinance Shelter would need to be demolished.
-Therefore, the NCA determined that a historic property identified in the APE would be adversely affected by the undertaking pursuant to 36 CFR 800.5(d)(2) and proposed that the VA, SHPO, and consulting parties develop and negotiate a Memorandum of Agreement to address the adverse effects and appropriate mitigation measures.
+VA initiated Section 106 consultation with the SHPO and consulting parties by hard copy mailing on May 12, 2022.
+The VA determined that the 1952 Ordnance Shelter is NRHP eligible and as part of the future JBNC expansion, the Ordinance Shelter would need to be demolished.
+Therefore, the VA determined that a historic property identified in the APE would be adversely affected by the undertaking pursuant to 36 CFR 800.5(d)(2) and proposed that the VA, SHPO, and consulting parties develop and negotiate a Memorandum of Agreement (MOA) to address the adverse effects and appropriate mitigation measures.